How To Write Multiplication On Keyboard

 LaTeX and Mathematical Typesetting

-LaTeX, a document preparation system widely used in academia and scientific publishing, provides robust support for mathematical notation.
-In LaTeX, the \cdot command produces the dot operator, and the \times command produces the multiplication sign.
+LaTeX, a document preparation system widely used in academia and scientific publishing, provides dependable support for mathematical notation.
+On top of that, in LaTeX, the \cdot command produces the dot operator, and the \times command produces the multiplication sign.
 LaTeX ensures that mathematical expressions are formatted correctly and consistently.

 Online Communication and Social Media